 Shared Edge and Compute Cluster

-The hosts in this cluster provide services such as high availability to the NSX-T controllers and edge virtual machines.
+The hosts in this cluster provide services such as high availability to the NSX-T edge virtual machines and tenant workloads.